linasc3-ai/rave-documentation/02-installation.md

 ![Screenshot of location of downloaded demo data](static/image/DemoDownloadImage.png)

-Proceed to the "importing demo data" instructions to load your newly downloaded raw data into RAVE for cleaning.

 ## Upgrade RAVE {#upgrade-rave}

 RAVE is actively under development with new features and bug fixes.
-To enjoy the new features, RAVE has built-in function that allows to update itself directly from the following R command:
+To enjoy the new features, RAVE has a built-in function to update itself when the following R command is entered into the console.
+Using this command regularly is recommended to ensure the newest version of RAVE is running.

 ``` r
  rave::check_dependencies(nightly = TRUE)